 It's so simple and easy to make this white chocolate popcorn, even kids can do it!
 These are the simple steps:

-- Pop the popcorn any way you want to, on the stove, in an air popper, or a microwavable bag.
+- Pop the popcorn any way you want to, on the stove, in an air popper, or use a microwavable bag.
 If I use microwave popcorn, I always get salted because I feel it works well for a salty/sweet combo.

 - Remove any unpopped kernels.
 You don't want to break a tooth!

 - Put the popcorn in a very large bowl followed by any add-ins you're using.
-M&M’s are the norm, but I also like adding nuts, dried fruit, etc.

 - Melt the chocolate in the microwave as per package instructions.

-White Chocolate Halloween Popcorn
+Sweet and Salty White Chocolate Popcorn

 - 2 bags microwave popcorn (or popped corn totalling about 12 cups)

 - 2 12 oz bags candy coating (I use Merckens or Chocomaker--see post for more info)

 - add-ins of choice (M&M's or other candies, nuts, dried fruit, etc)